THE LAB AUTOMATION EXPERTS

 Less obvious targets for automation and informatics, however, are the amount of time required for experiment planning and routine data analysis.
 Software is also available to assist staff with the proper design of routine experiments in the lab and is included with automated liquid handling and other automation platforms.

-An important consideration for labs interested in automation is the increased amount of data generated by more automated, high-throughput systems.
+An important consideration for labs interested in automation is the increased amount of data generated by more automated, high throughput liquid handling systems.
 Increased data generation may result in laboratory staff being buried in data or test results without the analysis tools to cope with the increased workload.
 Rather than increasing the number of staff dedicated to data analysis, labs can incorporate higher-throughput informatics solutions to eliminate data bottlenecks in the lab and increase the productivity of the lab as a whole.

 Enhance Reproducibility